 - Keep to designated roads and walking tracks at all times.

 - Start and finish you bushwalk with clean footwear and camping gear by removing soil from footwear, camping spade or trowel and tent pegs before leaving an area and keep all gear as clean and free from soil as possible during the walk.

 - Please clean and disinfect your footwear and camping equipment using a disinfectant either at home or before visiting the park.
 Use pathogen control stations located at track entrances in the park.

 - Watch the Stop the spread of weeds and pathogens web clip for more information.

 Please refer to the Green Mountains and Binna Burra section maps for locations of these pathogen control stations.

-Lamington's waterways provide important habitats for a number of endangered or vulnerable species, particularly frogs.
+Lamington's waterways provide important habitats for several endangered or vulnerable species, particularly frogs and the Lamington spiny crayfish.
 Please help protect these sensitive habitats by following the guidelines below.

 - Please do not disturb, handle or remove frogs, their eggs or tadpoles.

 - Do not use or discard, soap, detergent, shampoo, sunscreen, insect repellent or any other potential pollutant in creeks or along the banks.